klester01/scene-it-starter/ReadMe.md

-Issues I am having:
-a).
-My search feature is not working prpperly.
-When I search for a movie, all 10 movies appear in the window.
-Is that correct?
+Team,

+After moving to part 2, I realized my part one search bar is working as designed.
+It will bring back all movies on the data.js file.

+Thanks,
+kel